 Whatever decision one ultimately goes with, skiing and snowboarding instructors are forever on hand to teach the fundamentals of the sport, boost confidence and offer advice on the best way to overcome difficult technical challenges.

 Many of the instructors here were born wearing a pair of skis (...painful, I’m sure) and know the terrain and sport like the back of their hand.
-They also understand how winter sports like skiing and snowboarding present a number of psychological barriers for the newbie.
-This is part of the natural learning process, and instructors are well adapted to taking each beginner as they come.
+They also understand how winter sports like skiing and snowboarding present many psychological barriers for the newbie.
+These are part of the natural learning process, and instructors are adept at taking each beginner as they come.
 They can also offer excellent advice on rental equipment and nearby accommodation.

-Equipment is available and easy to rent at most of the major resorts in Iceland, be you skiing or snowboarding.
-That being said, it is highly recommended to at least have a basic awareness of the kit used on the mountain side.
+Equipment is available and easy to rent at most of Iceland's major resorts, be you a skier or snowboarder.
+It is highly recommended to at least have a basic awareness of the kit used on the mountainside.

 As we’re talking winter sports here, thermal layers are crucial.
 A base layer of wool or synthetic, worn under a wind and waterproof, soft-shell ski jacket should suffice.
-Also consider a backpack (30-40 litres), thermos and lip cream (the conditions can be scathing!)
-Hats, gloves, sunglasses and waterproof trousers should all go without saying.
+Consider a backpack (30-40 liters), thermos, and lip cream (the conditions can be scathing!)
+Hats, gloves, sunglasses, and waterproof trousers should all go without saying.

 Photo by Bob W

-If bringing your own equipment into the country, it is advised to keep your ski boots in your carry-on luggage.
-If you’re also planning to traverse the backcountry without local guides, it’s important to first get in possession of an avalanche transceiver, probe and shovel.
+If bringing your equipment into the country, we advise you to keep your ski boots in your carry-on luggage.
+If you’re planning to traverse the backcountry without local guides, it’s important to first get in possession of an avalanche transceiver, probe, and shovel.

 Photo by Skitterphoto

-Located in just a 30 minutes drive southeast from Reykjavik, this resort is where the city dwellers flock the moment snow begins to lay.
-Foreign visitors also consider Bláfjöll to be an excellent choice for an alternative holiday experience, given its ease of access and effortless runs.
+Located just a 30 minutes drive southeast from Reykjavik, this resort is where the city dwellers flock the moment snow begins to lay.
+Foreign visitors also consider Bláfjöll an excellent choice for an alternative holiday experience, given its ease of access and effortless runs.

-The resort holds 16 lifts capable of transporting skiers and snowboarders to a wide array of runs, including off-piste tracks that venture further out into the landscape.
-Flood lighting keeps the slopes well illuminated throughout the season, meaning runs can be undertaken well into the dark, winter evenings, often admiring the Northern Lights from the mountaintops.
+The resort holds 16 lifts capable of transporting skiers and snowboarders to a wide array of runs, including off-piste tracks that venture further into the landscape.
+Floodlighting keeps the slopes well illuminated throughout the season, meaning runs can be undertaken well into the dark, winter evenings, often admiring the Northern Lights from the mountaintops.